erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 This again has the benefit of getting this data directly from Apple, rather than trusting a vendor's implementation of this data.
 Since it reads the configuration in real-time, it is always fully up-to-date.

-If you wanted the entire configuration of the extension you could run `gnes -identifier "com.crowdstrike.falcon.App" -type contentFilter -stdout-json`
+If you wanted the entire configuration of the extension you could run `gnes -identifier "com.crowdstrike.falcon.App" -type contentFilter -stdout-json`.

 ```json
 {
   "application" : "com.crowdstrike.falcon.App",